Gigaspaces/xap-docs/site-hugo/content/sbp/grafana-influxdb-ie-kubernetes.markdown

 	helm fetch gigaspaces/insightedge --version=14.0.1 --untar
 	```

-1. To instruct Helm to install InsightEdge using the custom Docker image, modify the following property in the `insightedge/charts/insightedge-pu/values.yaml` file, where `<username>` is your Docker Hub account:
+1. To instruct Helm to install InsightEdge using the custom Docker image, modify the following property in the `insightedge/charts/insightedge-pu/values.yaml` file, where &lt;username&gt; is your Docker Hub account:

 	```
 	repository: